jlongster/canvas-game-bootstrap/tutorial.md

 In this article, we're going to create a 2d game with canvas; a real game with sprites, animations, collision detection, and of course, explosions!
 What's a game without explosions?

 This is the game we're going to make ([play it here](http://jlongster.github.com/canvas-game-bootstrap/)).
-I recommend that you check out the [source code](https://github.com/jlongster/canvas-game-bootstrap) and run the game locally by opening `index.html`.
+I wrapped this up into a [game bootstrap](https://github.com/jlongster/canvas-game-bootstrap) project that you can use to quickly get started.
+I recomend checking out the source and running it locally by opening `index.html`.

 [![](http://jlongster.com/s/canvas-tutorial/screenshot.png)](http://jlongster.github.com/canvas-game-bootstrap/)